bitttttten/oatmilk/README.md

 ### Hook callee

-oatmilk ships with a way to customise how the above hooks are called.
+oatmilk ships with a way to customise how the above hooks are called with a `hookCallee` function.
+Use this method to inject your own callee to completely customise the transition hooks.
+This can help with server side rendering by passing in a store on the server and client.
+Learn about that in [the server rendering docs](https://github.com/bitttttten/oatmilk/blob/master/docs/server-rendering.md).

 ## Decoupled